Omoyi/ku-mukeka-app/README.md

    npx expo start --clear
    ```

+3. Delete App.js

+   expo-router handles the app's entry point, so you can remove the App.js file.

 In the output, you'll find options to open the app in a

 - [development build](https://docs.expo.dev/develop/development-builds/introduction/)